 The President is the chief officer responsible for risk management.
 Below the president, a Risk Management and Corporate Ethics Board meets twice a year as a deliberative body to confirm and decide on policies for company-level risks that require prioritized measures (priority risks) and compliance risks.
 Those activities are coordinated by the director in charge of risk management and are primarily deployed by departments responsible for the respective risks and committees in charge of company-wide risk management issues, in a top-down manner to other respective departments and Group companies.

 Risk Management Assessment Methods

-Once every two years, in Shimadzu, an assessment of company-wide risks is conducted and corresponding countermeasures are considered at the management level.
-In the 2015 Risk Review Committee meeting, the committee identified potential risks to the Shimadzu Group based on changes in the business environment that had occurred during the previous two years.
+Once every two years, in Shimadzu, an assessment of company-wide risks is conducted and corresponding countermeasures are considered by the Top-Down Risk Assessment.
+The Risk Review Committee identified potential risks to the Shimadzu Group based on changes in the business environment that had occurred during the previous two years.
 Risks that require especially prioritized countermeasures were specified as priority risks (five items) and the specific directors and departments responsible for managing such risks were specified.
-Six month later, they decided to add another risk that required urgent new risk countermeasures.
-Currently, risk reduction measures are being implemented for a total of six priority risks, the progress of which is verified by the Risk Management and Corporate Ethics Board.
+The progress of risk reduction measures are verified by the Risk Management and Corporate Ethics Board.